omar-haidar/Update/README.md

 # Update
-This repo contains update json file to serve and read.
+This branch contains update json file to serve and read.